algorythmist/physics-with-friends/README.md

-# Road to Reality
+# Physics and Friends

-This project contains solution to problems from the book "Road to Reality" by Roger Penrose.
+This project contains problem solutions, notes, and presentations from the Meetup "Physics with Friends".

-The solutions are either in pure latex of jupyter notebook format.
+The solutions can be in pure latex, jupyter notebook format, pdf, matlab or any other format.
-In some cases, the jupyter notebooks contain graphics.

-I will be adding chapters as I go through the problems.
-Sometimes I go back and fill in details for past chapters.
-In general, if a problem is missing is either because I found it too easy or too hard.

 ---